Flying-dragon-boxing/BlogDiscussions/README.md

 # BlogDiscussions

-A place to place discussions and comments in my [blog](blog.rhx0820.xyz)
+A repository to place discussions and comments in my [blog](https://blog.rhx0820.xyz)